“Those who know no foreign language know nothing of their mother tongue.”

 The Modern Languages department offers pupils the opportunity to learn French, German and Spanish through the key skills of listening, talking, reading and writing.
 Alongside the linguistic development we also aim to develop cultural understanding of the countries in which these languages are spoken.
 The members of the Modern Languages department work closely together to ensure that our classes are active, enjoyable and rewarding experiences for learners of all ages and abilities.
 We are constantly developing new resources and innovative teaching methods to make our curriculum accessible to all.

 At present, pupils study French to the end of S2, building on their previous learning from primary school.
 We maintain close links with our cluster primaries.
-Pupils also have the opportunity to learn beginners’ German in S2.
+Pupils also have the opportunity to learn beginners’ German and Spanish in S2.

 In S1 and S2 we enjoy using the school’s computer rooms to support our teaching and learning.
 Regular homework is essential to ensure that all pupils develop and consolidate their learning from class.